-As is also the case with the UK, estimated volumes within the replacement end-user segment are anticipated to fall from 2020 to 2024, however the Benelux contraction is forecasted to be at 3 per cent as opposed to 1 per cent.
+As is also the case with the UK, estimated volumes within the replacement end-user segment are anticipated to fall from 2020 to 2024, however the Benelux contraction is forecasted to be at 3 per cent as opposed to 1 per cent.20

 Penetration of premium panel radiators is significantly higher in this market than in the UK.
 Many merchants (particularly in Belgium) have their own showrooms, showing end-users the difference between premium and standard products.
-This drives a high proportion of premium sales, with premium steel panel radiators accounting for an estimated 27 per cent. of market value across the replacement segment.
+This drives a high proportion of premium sales, with premium steel panel radiators accounting for an estimated 27 per cent. of market value across the replacement segment.21 Additionally, decorative and other steel radiators account for a further 23 per cent.22 of market value across the replacement segment.